sap-tutorials/Tutorials/tutorials/abap-environment-validation/abap-environment-validation.md

 ---

 ## Prerequisites
-- You need an SAP Cloud Platform ABAP Environment [trial user](abap-environment-trial-onboarding). or a license.
+- You need an SAP Cloud Platform ABAP Environment [trial user](abap-environment-trial-onboarding) or a license.

 ## Details
 ### You will learn